rolsj/CS470_trajectory_following/README.draft.md

 # Multi-modal UAV for Natural Disaster Rescue

 A hybrid locomotion UAV system capable of both flying and driving for natural disaster rescue scenarios, based on [RL-pybullets-cf](https://github.com/danielbinschmid/RL-pybullets-cf).
+(Flight functionality is implemented, and we additionally implemented driving functionality on top of it.)

 ## Overview

-This project implements a system that automatically selects between driving and flying modes to maximize drone energy efficiency in complex environments like natural disaster rescue scenes.
+This project implements a system that automatically selects between driving and flying modes to maximize drone energy efficiency in u-shaped environment (A terrain with flat ground between two cliffs).
 The drone is equipped with both propellers and wheels, enabling efficient hybrid locomotion.

 ## Key Features

 - **Hybrid Locomotion**:
   - Wheeled driving for energy-efficient ground movement
-  - Quadcopter flight for obstacle avoidance and vertical movement
+  - Quadcopter flight
   - Automatic mode selection based on environment

 - **Intelligent Control**:
-  - Regression-based mode selection
+  - Regression-based mode selection (Flight or drive).
+It selects a way to reach the target based on cliffs's height and distance between them.
   - Trajectory following with RL
-  - Energy optimization

 - **Environment Analysis**:
   - U-shaped map structure analysis
-  - Energy consumption prediction (94.4% accuracy)
+  - Energy-efficient mode prediction (94.4% accuracy)

 ## System Architecture